nipreps/sops-cookiecutter/docs/index.md

 ### Step 1: derive your own repository from the template

-!!! info "SOPs :heart: checklists"
+!!! abstract "SOPs :heart: checklists"

     Checklists are very effective in ensuring all the steps of a procedure are followed to the letter, thereby minimizing the chance of misshapen.